COS301-SE-2024/Query-Builder/query-builder-docs/docs/architectural-requirements/technology-choices.md

 Cons

 - Django introduces a number of concepts that are new to the QBee team and thus there is a bit of a learning curve to get to know the technology.

+## User Authorisation and Data Storage

+We have selected Supabase for user authorization and data storage in our project.
+Below are details outlining the key advantages Supabase offers, alongside potential drawbacks we had to consider during implementation.

+### Reasons for Choosing Supabase

+Supabase emerges as a strong contender for user authorization due to several factors:

+- **Simplified Backend Management**: Supabase combines a real-time database with built-in user authentication.
+This eliminates the need to develop and maintain a separate backend server for user management, saving development time and resources.

+- **Authentication Features**: Supabase provides robust functionalities like email/password login, social login (e.g., Google, GitHub), passwordless login (magic links), and JWT (JSON Web Token) generation for secure authentication.

+- **Scalability**: Supabase boasts a horizontally scalable architecture, allowing your application to handle increasing user loads without significant performance degradation.

+- **Developer Experience**: Supabase was a requirement for our mini-project earlier in the semester, and we found it to be easy to use and well-documented.
+This positive experience influenced our decision to use it for our main project.

+### Pros and Cons

+While Supabase offers significant benefits, we had to consider potential drawbacks:

+- **Vendor Lock-in**: When using the hosted version of Supabase, we are somewhat reliant on their infrastructure and roadmap.
+While self-hosting is possible, it requires additional expertise and maintenance effort.

+- **Limited Customization**: Supabase provides a feature-rich platform, but for highly customized user authorization flows, we encountered limitations compared to building a completely customised solution.
+For example supabase does not support NestJS as extensively as it does with other frameworks like React or Vue.js, thus integration with our backend was more difficult.

+- **Pricing**: Supabase offers a free tier with limited features.
+For larger projects or those requiring higher storage or bandwidth, paid tiers might be necessary, impacting project costs.

+- **Maturity**: As a relatively young platform, Supabase might have a smaller community and less extensive documentation compared to more established solutions.

+### Conclusion
+In summary, Supabase is a strong choice for user authorization and data storage in our project.
+Its ease of use, and robust feature set align well with QBEE's requirements.
+While we had to consider potential drawbacks, the benefits of using Supabase outweighed these concerns.